angular/protractor/docs/debugging.md

 ```

-Setting up WebStorm for debugging
+Setting Up WebStorm for Debugging
 ---------------------------------

+To set up WebStorm for Protractor, do the following:

-1. Open Run/Debug Configurations dialog
+1. Open the Run/Debug Configurations dialog
-2. Add new Node.js configuration
+2. Add new Node.js configuration.
-3. On Configuration tab set:
+3. On the Configuration tab set:
  - **Node Interpreter**: path to node executable
  - **Working directory**: your project base path
  - **JavaScript file**: path to Protractor cli.js file (e.g. *node_modules\protractor\lib\cli.js*)
  - **Application parameters**: path to your Protractor configuration file (e.g.
  *protractorConfig.js*)
-4. Click OK, place some breakpoints and start debugging
+4. Click OK, place some breakpoints, and start debugging.

-Testing out Protractor interactively
+Testing Out Protractor Interactively
 ------------------------------------

 When debugging or first writing test suites, you may find it helpful to
 try out Protractor commands without starting up the entire test suite.
 You can
 do this with the element explorer.

-Currently, the explorer runs only with chrome and expects a selenium standalone
+Currently, the explorer runs only with chrome and expects a standalone Selenium
-server to be running at http://localhost:4444.
+Server to be running at http://localhost:4444.

-From protractor directory, run with:
+From the Protractor directory, run with:

     node ./bin/elementexplorer.js <urL>

-This will load up the URL on webdriver and put the terminal into a REPL loop.
+This will load up the URL on WebDriver and put the terminal into a REPL loop.
 You will see a > prompt.
 The `browser`, `element` and `protractor` variables will
 be available.
 Enter a command such as: